sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

 	should be granted along with the containing directory.

   cgroup.controllers
-	A read-only space separated values file which exists on all cgroups.
+	A read-write space separated values file which exists on all cgroups.

 	It shows space separated list of all controllers available to the cgroup.
+Controller names with '#' prefix are in bypass mode.
 	The controllers are not ordered.

+	When a controller is set into bypass mode in its parent's "cgroup.subtree_control", its name prefixed with '+' or '#' can be written to enable it or reset it back to bypass mode respectively.
+Controllers not in bypass mode are not allowed to be written.

   cgroup.subtree_control
 	A read-write space separated values file which exists on all